UrbsLab/STREAMLINE/docs/source/output.md

 A simpler 'replication report' is generated for each 'replication dataset' applied to the models trained by a single 'target dataset'.
 You can find the demo replication report at the following path: `/demo_experiment/hcc-data_example_custom/replication/hcc-data_example_custom_rep/demo_experiment_ML_Pipeline_Replication_Report.pdf`.
 This report differs from the testing evaluation report in that it excludes the following irrelevant elements: (1) univariate analysis summary, (2) feature importance summary, (3) dataset comparison summary, and (4) runtime summary.

 ### Experiment Meta Info
-When you first open the experiment folder, you will also find `algInfo.pickle` and `metadata.pickle` which are used internally by STREAMLINE across all phases, as well as by the 'Useful Notebooks', covered in [Doing More with STREAMLINE](more.md#doing-more-with-streamline).
+When you first open the experiment folder, you will also find `algInfo.pickle` and `metadata.pickle` which are used internally by STREAMLINE across most phases, as well as by the 'Useful Notebooks', covered in [Doing More with STREAMLINE](more.md#doing-more-with-streamline).

 ### DatasetComparisons
 At the beginning of the [testing evaluation report](#testing-evaluation-report), each dataset is assigned an abbreviated designation of 'D#' (e.g. D1, D2, etc) based on the alphabetical order of each dataset name.
 These designations are used in some of the files included within this folder.